Skip to content

 unzip idoit-33-update.zip

-Now the file permissions are adjusted so that the web server has read and write access to i-doit.
+Now adjust the file permissions so that the web server has read and write access to i-doit.

 The user:group combination www-data:www-data used here refers to Debian or Ubuntu Linux.
-If a different operating system is used, the user:group combination used must be adapted.
-For more inforation see here
+If you are using a different operating system, you must adjust the user:group combination accordingly.
+See here.

 1